-Lebanon water is within federal regulatory standards for lead.
+Lebanon water is within

 Use and dispose of harmful materials properly

 Don't dump hazardous waste on the ground.
 It can contaminate the soil, which could also contaminate the ground water or nearby surface water.
 A number of products used at home contain hazardous or toxic substances that can contaminate ground or surface waters, such as: